r4vang0d/ArcXs/replit.md

 This is a Telegram View Booster Bot built with Python using Aiogram and Telethon.
 The bot allows users to manage Telegram channels and boost message views through automated account operations.
 It features a dual-interface system with separate admin and user panels, account management capabilities, and comprehensive logging.

-The bot uses Aiogram for the main bot interface and Telethon for Telegram client operations like joining channels and boosting views.
-It supports both free and premium user tiers with different feature limitations.
+The bot uses Aiogram for the main bot interface and Telethon for Telegram client operations like joining channels and boosting views. **Recent Update**: Now shows unique channels (consolidated view) and automatically uses all available accounts in rotation for view boosting.

+# Recent Changes

+## August 25, 2025
+- **Fixed Channel Addition Bug**: Resolved critical issue where channel URLs weren't being processed due to missing message handler registration
+- **Implemented Consolidated Channel View**: Channels now display only once regardless of how many accounts joined them
+- **Enhanced Multi-Account Boosting**: View boosting now automatically uses ALL available accounts for maximum effectiveness
+- **Improved Channel Display**: Added account count indicator showing how many accounts joined each channel
+- **Enhanced Logging**: Added detailed message processing logs for better debugging

 # User Preferences